SolardiaX/AWS-Serverless-VideoConverter/README.md

 ## Develop

-This application’s codes are using Python3, you can use any favor tools to edit them.
+This application’s codes are using Python3, you can use any favor tool to code with them.

 If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.
 See the following links to get started.